yunjhongwu/TensorDecompositions.jl/README.md

   > Remark.
 Choose a smaller `r` if the above functions throw `ERROR: SingularException`.

-  - **Shifted symmetric higher-order power method (SS-HOPM)** [4] `sshopm(T::StridedArray, alpha::Real tol::Float64=1e-5, maxiter::Integer=100, verbose::Bool=true)` solves the symmetric rank-1 approximation problem for symmetric tensors and returns an eigenpair of *T*, represented by a tuple `(Float64, Vector{Float64})`.
+  - **Shifted symmetric higher-order power method (SS-HOPM)** [4] `sshopm(T::Union(StridedArray, (Matrix{Int64}, StridedVector)), alpha::Real tol::Float64=1e-5, maxiter::Integer=100, verbose::Bool=true)` solves the symmetric rank-1 approximation problem for symmetric tensors and returns an eigenpair of *T*, represented by a tuple `(Float64, Vector{Float64})`.
 This algorithm reduces to symmetric higher-order power method when `alpha=0`.
 Note that this functions does not check symmetry of input tensors.
+This implementation takes both dense representation `StridedArray` and sparse representation `(Matrix{Int64}, StridedVector, Integer)`, which contains indexes, as column vectors of the matrix in the first component of the tuple, corresponding values, and dimension of a mode.

 2. **Tensor-CUR** for 3-mode tensors [5] is a randomized algorithm and returns a `CUR`, which includes indexes of *c* slabs (along axis *slab_index*) and *r* fibers, matrix *U*, and the relative reconstruction error of slabs.
 Note that this function samples with replacement, and the numbers of repeated samples are stored in `Cweight` and `Rweight`.

   - `tensorcur3(T::StridedArray, c::Integer, r::Integer, slab_index::Integer=3; compute_u::Bool=true)`

 3. **PARAFAC2** for 3-mode tensors by the alternating least square method [2] takes an array of matrices, which may not be equally sized, and factorizes the matrices under a constraint on row space.
-The below function returns a `PARAFAC2`, which contains factors and diagonal effects `D` of each matrix, a common loading matrix `A`, and the relative error.
+The below function returns a `PARAFAC2`, which contains factors and diagonal effects *D* of each matrix, a common loading matrix *A*, and the relative error.

   - `parafac2{S<:Matrix}(X::Vector{S}, r::Integer; tol::Float64=1e-5, maxiter::Integer=100, verbose::Bool=true)`